Spurge is a truly unique plant, both for its flowers and leaves.

 Type – perennial

 Height – 6 to 8 inches (40 to 120 cm)

 Foliage – evergreen or deciduous depending on the area

-It is surprising in spring and during the rest of the year, too, especially when the foliage is evergreen.
+It is surprising in spring for its out-of-this-world blooming.
+During the rest of the year, evergreen varieties are unique, too.

 Planting spurge is best in fall to favor root development before winter and thus growing back in spring.